benreynwar/htfft/README.md

 - htfft pkg
   * A package with utility functions.

+- htfft pipeline
+  * Defines which pipeline stages are registered.

+- htfft params
+  * Defines some top level parameters.

 - initial memory
   * Does the initial reordering in the HTFFT.
-  * Work in progress
   * More [Intial Memory Docs](/docs/initial_memory.md)

 - barrel shifter
   * A barrel shifter implementation.
 Used in the initial_memory.
-Unimplemented.

 - final memory
   * Does the final reordering in the HTFFT.
-Unimplemented.

 Thinking about Rounding and Precision
 -------------------------------------